artcore-c/email-xray/README.md

 ---

-**⚠️ Security Notice**: If you discover a security vulnerability, please contact your email provider instead of opening a public issue.
+**⚠️ Security Notice**: If you discover a security vulnerability, please contact security@example.com instead of opening a public issue.